-Panchayat Raj Engineering Department Final Report System Designation Responsibilities Prepare and submit monthly reports to PRED on the status of implementation TPP Panchayat ITDA Tribal Development Department Responsible for mobilising tribal community and ensuring community support Coordinate with PRED / PMC for identification of project affected persons and, if necessary arrange for dovetailing them with rural development and tribal welfare schemes In consultation with Field Engineer and Contractor organize FPIC Engage with Stakeholders and organize community level meetings for conflict resolution Facilitate relocation of community resources as and when necessary.
+System Designation Responsibilities In consultation with Field Engineer and Contractor organize FPIC Engage with Stakeholders and organize community level meetings for conflict resolution Facilitate relocation of community resources as and when necessary.

-5.10 Grievance Redress Mechanism
+5.9 Grievance Redress Mechanism

-There will be a Grievance Redress Committee (GRC) to hear the complaints of project affected persons and resolve the same.
+The Grievance Redress Committee (GRC) will be established within the existing Water Supply Complaint Cell in the ULB to hear the complaints of users and affected persons and resolve the same.
 This process will promote settlement of disputes and reduce litigation.
-GRC will be set up at the Mandal level with Project Director, ITDA as head.
+GRC will be set up at the District level with Project Director, ITDA as head.
 The following persons will be the members of GRC:

-- Project Director, ITDA - Revenue Officer of the Department of Revenue; - Executive Engineer of PIU; - Two persons conversant with issues of the tribal community and he/she should be widely respected and having problem solving skills (to be selected by the Project Director, ITDA).
+- Project Director, ITDA - Revenue Officer of the Department of Revenue; - Executive Engineer of PHMED; - Two persons conversant with issues of the tribal community and he/she should be widely respected and having problem solving skills (to be selected by the Project Director, ITDA).
 At least one among these two should be a woman. - Three tribal persons representing local tribal community.
 At least one among these three should be a woman. - The Social Specialist of the PMU